-Founded in 1953, JBS is the world's largest animal processing company and one of the global leaders in the food industry, with around 235,000 employees in over 20 countries.
-The company has a portfolio of brands recognized for their excellence and quality.
-Focusing on innovation, this guideline is also reflected in the management of related businesses, such as leather, biodiesel, collagen, personal hygiene and cleaning products, natural wrappings, solid waste management solutions, metallic packaging and transportation.
-In Brazil, the company owns 36 slaughterhouse and beef processing plants, of which 28 purchased cattle from farms located in the Amazon Biome.
-The scope of this audit took in the 21 plants operating during the audit period: Alta Floresta/MT, Água Boa/MT, Araputanga/MT, Araguaína/TO, Barra do Garças/MT, Confresa/MT, Colíder/MT, Diamantino/MT, Juara/MT, Juína/MT, Marabá/PA, Pedra Preta/MT, Pontes and Lacerda/MT, Pimenta Bueno/RO, Porto Velho/RO, Rio Branco II/AC, Redenção/PA, São Miguel do Guaporé/RO, Santana do Araguaia/PA, Tucumã/PA and Vilhena/RO.
+Founded in 1953, JBS is one of the world's leading food industry companies with approximately 220,000 employees in over 20 countries.
+The Company owns a portfolio of brands that are acknowledged for their excellence and innovation, including Friboi, Moy Park, Pilgrim's Pride, Primo, Seara, Swift, Gold'n Plump and others, serving over 350,000 customers of more than 150 nationalities worldwide.
+The Company's focus on innovation also reflects its management approach to related businesses in areas such as leather, biodiesel, collagen, personal hygiene and cleaning products, natural wrappings, solid waste management solutions, metal packaging and transportation.
+In Brazil, the company owns 35 beef processing units, of which 21 purchase cattle from farms located in the Amazon Biome.
+The scope of this audit considered these 21 units: Alta Floresta/MT, Água Boa/MT, Araputanga/MT, Araguaína/TO, Barra do Garças/MT, Confresa/MT, Colider/MT, Diamantino/MT, Juara/MT, Juína/MT, Marabá/PA, Pedra Preta/MT, Pontes e

+Lacerda/MT, Pimenta Bueno/RO, Porto Velho/RO, Rio Branco II/AC, Redenção/PA, São Miguel do Guaporé/RO, Santana do Araguaia/PA, Tucumã/PA and Vilhena/RO.

-The "Public Livestock Commitment" consists of four key points publicly embraced by Brazil's three largest animal protein processing groups.
-Under the Commitment, the signatories have agreed to adopt the criteria established within certain deadlines, ceasing to acquire cattle originating on:
+The "Public Livestock Commitment" consists of four key points publicly embraced by Brazil's 3 largest beef processing groups.
+Under the Commitment, the signatories have agreed to adopt the criteria established within certain deadlines, ceasing to acquire cattle originating from:

-- a) Farms (direct and indirect suppliers) who engaged in deforestation within the Amazon Biome after October 2009; - b) Farms on the list of areas prohibited by the Brazilian Environmental Protection Agency (IBAMA) and/or farms located on tribal lands and on environmental conservation units (protected areas); - c) Farms that engage in slave or degrading labor, in accordance with the list of the Ministry of Labor and Employment (MTE) published on its official site or on the list provided by InPACTO (the Institute for the National Compact for the Eradication of Slave Labor), under the Freedom of Information Law. - d) Farms on trespassed lands or which were acquired using rural violence, in accordance with official communiques of the Prosecution Office.
+- a) Farms (direct and indirect suppliers1) who engaged in deforestation within the Amazon Biome after October 2009; - b) Farms on the list of areas embargoed by the Brazilian Environmental Protection Agency (IBAMA) and/or Farms located on Indigenous Lands and on Environmental Conservation Units (protected areas); - c) Farms that engage in slave or degrading labor, in accordance with the list of the Ministry of Labor and Employment (MTE) published on its official site or on the List provided by InPACTO (the Institute for the National Compact for the Eradication of Slave Labor), under the Freedom of Information Law; - d) Farms on trespassed lands or which were acquired using rural violence, based on unmistakable awareness of the company, by means of communiqués issued by the Prosecution Office, the Agrarian Reform Institute (INCRA), the Justice and others.

-To comply with the Public Commitment, in 2010 JBS set up a system for the socioenvironmental monitoring of the farms that supply cattle, consisting of two analysis processes that function in tandem with the company's computer systems.
+To comply with the Public Commitment, in 2010 JBS set up a system for the socioenvironmental monitoring of the farms that supply cattle, consisting of two analysis processes that function in tandem with the Company's computer systems.

-All farms supplying cattle are entered on the JBS Enterprise Resource Planning - ERP system which is for corporate use and is used by all beef plants when purchasing cattle.
-The JBS corporate sustainability area is responsible for defining the status of those registers against the socioenvironmental criteria the JBS responsible procurement policy.
+All farms supplying cattle are entered on the JBS Enterprise Resource Planning - ERP system which is for corporate e use and is used by all meat units when purchasing cattle.
+The JBS corporate Sustainability area is responsible for defining the status of those registers against the socioenvironmental criteria the JBS responsible procurement policy.

-The first, daily, analysis process involves downloading the public lists of IBAMA and the MTE on their official sites and subsequently cross-checking the suppliers' individual/corporate taxpayer numbers (CPF/CNPJ) registered with the company.
-Supply farms whose taxpayer numbers appear on the public lists of IBAMA and/or MTE are automatically debarred on the JBS computer system for the purchase of raw materials.
+The first process of analysis of supply farms involves downloading, on a daily basis, the public lists of IBAMA and the MTE on their official sites and subsequently cross-checking the suppliers' individual/corporate taxpayer numbers (CPF/CNPJ) registered with the Company.
+Supply farms whose taxpayer numbers appear on the public lists of IBAMA and/or MTE are automatically blocked on the JBS computer system for the purchase of raw materials.

-In the case of registered suppliers whose taxpayer numbers are on the list of areas prohibited by IBAMA, and which have more than one farm registered to them, only the farm appearing on the public list remains debarred for the purchase of raw materials.
+In the case of registered suppliers whose taxpayer numbers are on the list of areas embargoed by IBAMA, and which have more than one farm registered to them, only the farm appearing on the public list remains blocked for the purchase of raw materials.
 That is why the supplier must produce proof that the farm is different from the one on the IBAMA List.